Numerical Functional Analysis (7.5hp)

 Written assignment: hand in solutions to at most one of the exercises in boldface in each group of the list.
 The exercises marked with an exclamation is strongly recommended to at least try and I will be particularly happy if you choose to hand in those!
 The minimum total is in any case 6 exercises (of course you are welcome to bring in even more than that if you like!).
 Hand in your solutions at the fourth meeting.

-Before the meeting: (as before) Read Chap.
-2 and try to solve the exercises (finishing about half of them before class should be reasonable).
+Before the meeting: Read Chap.
+2 and try to solve the exercises.
 It is recommended to try as many exercises as you can.
-The following is a selection which connects in various ways to Numerical Analysis (all from Chap.
+The following is a selection which connects in various ways to Numerical Analysis or similar (all from Chap.
 2):

 - 2.1.5, 2.1.6, 2.1.9